Life-Size: Plot

-Over the next few days, Eve buys clothes at the local shopping mall, since she changed out of her red and orange mall shopping outfit, uses her police training to stop a truck that almost runs Casey over, smells and eats for the first time, tries and fails miserably to do secretarial work, sings her theme song on stage at a corporate event during a dance with Ben, and almost sets the Stuarts' kitchen on fire.
-She also helps Casey cope with the loss of her mother.
-Meanwhile, Casey learns that she needs the second volume of the magic book to reverse Eve's spell.
+Casey begins to look for the second volume of the book with instructions on how to undo the resurrection downtown but sees that she has to wait for it to arrive to the store.
+Leaving the store, she accidentally falls onto the street.
+Eve steps in front of the truck, using her police training to stop it, as Ben discovers Casey's whereabouts.
+Thankful that Eve saved his daughter, he asks how he can repay Eve.
+After Eve tells him she is from out-of-town and does not have any possessions nor a place to stay, Ben helps her buy her new clothes and lets her stay at their house.
+When Eve mentions that she has had numerous jobs including working as a doctor, police officer, and secretary, Ben hires her as a temp at the firm.
+She tries to do secretarial work and fails, but helps boost the morale of Ben's coworker, Ellen.
+She is then invited to a corporate event where she sings her theme song on stage, much to everyone's enjoyment.

-During this time, tension builds between Casey and her father, who has been missing her football games while trying to secure a promotion in his law firm.
-The tension is further increased by Ben's attraction to Eve, which Casey resents as a betrayal to her mother.
-Eve helps people turn into a better version of themselves, especially Ellen, Ben's coworker.

-As the film proceeds, Casey and Eve gradually become friends.
-Eve displays insight and sensitivity in talking with Casey about her mother, and she helps Casey with her self-confidence.
-In exchange, Casey gives Eve tips on how to be a popular doll and a good role model.
-By the time the second volume of the magic book arrives at the local bookstore, Casey has decided she likes Eve, so she does not buy it.
-Unfortunately, Eve has been getting homesick and becomes aware that her doll collection has taken a tumble in sales.
+During this time, tension builds between Casey and her father, which is further increased by Ben's attraction to Eve, which Casey resents as a betrayal to her mother.
+However, as Eve helps Casey with her self-confidence and coping with the loss of her mother, they gradually become friends.
+By the time the second volume of the magic book arrives at the bookstore, Casey has decided she likes Eve, so she does not buy it.
+Unfortunately, Eve has been getting homesick and becomes aware that her doll collection is now at risk of getting cancelled due to declining sales.

-Discouraged by her difficulties in being a real woman and worried about being cancelled by Marathon, Eve decides to undo the spell herself.
+Discouraged by her difficulties in the real world, Eve decides to undo the spell herself to save her doll line.
 After buying the second volume of the book and saying goodbye to Ben at Casey's championship game, she goes to Sunnyvale, a specially decorated room at Marathon headquarters, and recites the incantation.
 When Casey and Ben arrive, she tearfully bids them farewell and turns back into a doll.
 Sometime later, with the lessons learned from her experiences in the real world, Eve becomes a popular toy again.
-Casey kept her old friendships, Ben is promoted at work and Drew takes him to lunch.
+Casey reconnects with her friends, Ben is promoted at work and Drew takes him to lunch.